The

 sharp, so use an appropriate level of care.

-to the board so that the shaft of VC1 goes through the correct
+up to the board so that the shaft of VC1 goes through the

-hole.
-It may be easier to put the 4mm bolts and washers in
+correct hole.
+It may be easier to put the 4mm bolts and

 When everything is fitting well, providing everything is still